What Can Animal Hair Do to My AC Filter?

 Fortunately, it isn’t hard to protect the efficiency of your AC, even with pets living in your home.
 Here’s how:

-• Change the filter regularly: Depending on the number of pets and the filter’s specific design, you should try to replace it after 30 to 90 days.
-Keep an eye on it every month and replace it if you notice weaker airflow or can see evidence of a clog.
+• Change the filter regularly: Depending on the type of filter and how many pets you have, you should try to replace it after 30 to 90 days.
+Check it every month and replace it when a clog appears.

-• Periodically clean the return air ducts: Pet hair collects on the air registers and grilles, reducing airflow.
-Trying cleaning these using the brush attachment on your vacuum cleaner as often as needed.
-Then, call a professional for cleaning out the collected pet hair, dander and dust in the air ducts every few years.
+• Keep ventilation clear: Pet hair gradually piles up against the air registers and grilles, reducing airflow.
+Clean these with the brush attachment on your vacuum cleaner as often as needed.
+Then, call a professional for cleaning out the collected pet hair, dander and dust inside your ductwork every few years.

-• Consistently vacuum and dust: Not all pet hair ends up in the HVAC system.
-A lot of it settles on surfaces around the house.
-Proper cleaning should include vacuuming, sweeping, dusting and washing any pet beds.
+• Consistently vacuum and dust: Pet hair can be found in pretty much every room of a house.
+A lot of it settles on surfaces or under furniture.
+Proper cleaning should include vacuuming, sweeping, dusting and laundering your pet’s bedding.

-• Keep the area around the outdoor unit clear: Central air conditioning systems come with an outdoor unit fixed to a concrete slab just outside the home.
-Clear away any accumulated debris, such as pet hair, grass clippings, dead leaves, and other forms of yard waste.
-This ensures effective heat transfer for more efficient operation.
+• Don’t let debris collect near the outdoor unit: Central HVAC systems need an outdoor unit fixed to a concrete slab just outside the home.
+Clear away any accumulated debris, such as pet hair, grass clippings, dead leaves, and other objects.
+This encourages normal heat transfer for more efficient operation.

-• Don’t ignore preventive maintenance: For best results, have a trusted HVAC technician inspect and maintain the air conditioner annually, preferably in the spring.
-This professional can identify and fix small issues, clean internal components and provide recommendations about how to keep your air conditioner running efficiently with pets.
+• Keep up with routine AC maintenance: Ideally, your local HVAC professional will inspect and maintain the air conditioner annually, preferably in the spring.
+This professional can find and resolve any small issues, clean key components and provide recommendations about how to keep your air conditioner running efficiently with pets.

-If you want to minimize the impact your pets have on your HVAC system and indoor air quality, turn to for expert advice and solutions.
-We can direct you to the right indoor air quality products designed to minimize pet hair and dander, such as advanced air filtration, whole-house ventilation and air duct cleaning.
+If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, choose for personalized recommendations on the best solution.
+We sell and service many quality indoor air quality products designed to minimize pet hair and dander, including high-end air filtration, whole-house ventilation and air duct cleaning.
 We can also maintain your HVAC system for maximum performance and efficiency.
-Enjoy the peace of mind that everything we do is backed by a one-year 100% satisfaction guarantee!
+You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
 To request indoor air quality services in North America, please contact today.

 Savings For You